trentleslie/pnet_prostate_paper/roadmap/_status_updates/_status_offboarding.md

 - Prioritize accomplishments from the most recent development period over those already mentioned in previous status updates

 ## 2. Current Project State
-- Summarize the overall status of the pnet_prostate_paper project
+- Summarize the overall status of the project
 - Describe the state of major components/modules
 - Identify any areas that are stable vs. in active development
 - Note any outstanding critical issues or blockers